-Parents are encouraged to get involved in their child's learning environment either by volunteering in the classroom. participating in a decision-making group, or simply attending school events.
-Parents stay informed on upcoming events and school activities through ParentSquare, school newsletters, teacher newsletters. flvers, and the school website.
-Contact the PTO representative or family liaison at (805) 289-1886 for more information on how to become involved in your child's learning environment.
+Parents are encouraged to get involved in their child's learning environment either by volunteering in the classroom, participating in a decision-making group, or simply attending school events.
+Parents stay informed on upcoming events and school activities through ParentSquare, monthly school newsletters, flyers, the school marquee, the school website, mobile bulletin board, and a wall-mounted display case located outside the principal's office.
+Contact the school office or the PTA President at (805) 289-1872 for more information on how to become involved in your child's learning environment.